12 Tools Every Remote Business Owners Needs

 Team Collaboration Tools:

-One of the most notable benefits of this tool is that it’s searchable, so you can sift through discussions quickly and efficiently.
+One of the most notable benefits of this tool is that it’s searchable, so you can easily sift through discussions.
 Small teams can create a free workspace, while paid plans are available to larger teams at reasonable rates.

 InVision is the world’s most powerful screen design tool, allowing remote businesses to collaborate, experiment, and test new ideas.

-The digital whiteboard makes it possible to get instant feedback from teammates on in-progress designs, and you can seamlessly take projects from the design stage to development.
+The digital whiteboard makes it possible to get instant feedback from teammates while moving projects from the design stage to development.
 There’s also a host of educational resources available if you get stuck.

-If you’re interested in InVision, you can sign up for free or upgrade to InVision Enterprise to gain access to additional features.
+If you’re interested in InVision, you can sign up for free.
+To access additional features, you can upgrade to InVision Enterprise.

 Cloud Storage Tools:

-Businesses use Dropbox to create, store, and share cloud content in one location from multiple sources, including Microsoft Office and Google Docs, Sheets, and Slides.
+Businesses use Dropbox to create, store, and share cloud content in one location from multiple sources.
+This includes Microsoft Office and Google Docs, Sheets, and Slides.

 The admin dashboard lets you monitor your team’s activity, view connected devices, and audit sharing activity.
 And, since Dropbox integrates with over 300,000 apps, you can likely view all your management tools in one place.
 Team plans start at $12.50/user/month.